 The French Navy in Korea in 1866

-The fourth of the Dawlish Chronicles novels, Britannia’s Spartan, is set in Korea in 1882 when internal pressures and great-power interventions plunged the country into riot and chaos.
+The (now) fifth novel in the Dawlish Chronicles series, Britannia’s Spartan, is set in Korea in 1882 when internal pressures and great-power interventions plunged the country into riot and chaos.
 A malign role is played by the “Daewongun”, the father of the weak King Gojong.
 Initially regent for his son, this callous man sought subsequently to dominate the spineless monarch even after he had come of age.
 The only Korean who later emerged at a later stage to counter the Daewongun’s power was the King’s clever, brave and ruthless wife, Queen Min.
 The merciless contest between her and her father-in-law was to play out over two decades and would end only with the brutal murder of one of them.
 Even before that, the Daewongun’s atrocious behaviour had triggered intervention of the French Navy in Korea in 1866, as is related in this article.

 During the 1860s the Daewongun’s prime concerns was maintenance of Korea as “The Hermit Kingdom”, cut off as far as possible from the outside world and maintaining traditional structures and culture unchanged.
 Though nominally a vassal state of the Chinese Empire, contacts with China did not challenge such structures or values.
 Powerful political and economic forces were at play in the area however.
 China had proved itself incapable of withstanding pressures brought to bear on it by Britain and other powers and was in a quandary – which would not be resolved for decades – as to whether to embrace Western models of industrialisation, government and economic development.